A long, less technical route kind of route, rideable throughout the year. It is very interesting from a landscape and cultural perspective.

 Cross the main road - Viale Rovereto and continue to follow the cycle path / stream up to Varone.
 Here, at the traffic controlled crossroads turn left, then take an immediate right - you should go past an old church on your left.
 The next turn will be near to a fountain, where begins a beautiful climb amongst the olive trees towards Deva.
 Eventually you will meet a minor provincial road at a hairpin bend, continuing to climb, cross the hairpin and then turn immediately right.
 After a short stretch of gravel track, you will meet and continue on to the main road - SP37 where you climb for 1km.

 Keep right and take the short cement ramp up on to Via Molini, which leads to Tenno Castle, on the opposite side of the narrow valley.
 At the red stop road sign, close to the castle ruins - keep right and after a few dozen meters, cross the main road to take a slightly uphill road on the left.
-Follow the signs along the gravel road Strada del Pil - climbing up to Alto (High) Garda.
+Follow the signs along the gravel road Strada del Pil.
 Once in Volta di No, you will find a paved road, and following the signs continue on to descend into Varignano.
 Here there is another short stretch of gravel, then a series of steep cement bends between the olive trees.
-At the end of the descent, near a village, turn left to Padaro.
+At the end of the descent, near a village, turn left towards Padaro.
 After about 700 meters of climbing follow the signs, turning right through the gravel roads of the olive groves towards Arco.

 On the last part of this segment, the short uphill section is rather bumpy and with a slightly exposed section at the summit.
 Once near a motocross park, you will find a small asphalt road that then joins the SS45bis main road, follow this heading north.
 It is advisable to remain on the pavement that runs alongside it however.
-After about 300 meters, near to the centre of the village, take the secondary road on your right.
-You are in Pietramurata!
-Following the road round to the right you will continue through the town, past the church and across the Sarca river.
-Here you must turn right as the route starts to loop back south, crossing the countryside for the cycle path to Dro.
+After about 300 meters, near the centre of the village, take the secondary road on your right.

 After some more climbing on asphalt, you will reach the pylons of the electric line.
 Here you must turn right, ready to face the most challenging descent of the whole route.
 Once you get to the main road for Drena, cross it and continue your descent using the path on the other side.
 The gradients are not too steep here, but the terrain is rather unstable.
 Meeting the main road again, follow it in a southerly direction for just over 600 meters, then turn left, continuing off road, in the direction of Arco.
 When you reach the main road junction at Moletta, continue south, remaining for a short time on the pavement on the left side of the road.
 At the next turning, keep left, continuing to follow the directions of the route.
 Using the safer internal roads, you will go through the small towns of Massone and Bolognano.